jkriege2/JKQtPlotter/sharedlib/README.md

-# JKQtPlotter: Build as a SHARED library
+# JKQTPLotter: Build as a SHARED library

-This directory contains Projects that can be used to build a shared library of JKQtPlotter (i.e. the contents of the directory [`../lib`](../lib)
+This directory contains Projects that can be used to build a shared library of JKQTPLotter (i.e. the contents of the directory [`../lib`](../lib)

 ## QMake